SuperPowerPlumber/pi.js/README.md

 ```js
 pijs.players[String _id]
 ```
-To get info about specified player, you need to use his/her _id.
+To get info about the player, you need to use his/her _id.

 ## `client` property
 ### Sending messages to the server